PrincetonUniversity/slurm_mnist/README.md

 Type `Ctrl+C` to exit the `watch` screen.
 Type `exit` to return to the head node.

+## Running on Mulitiple GPUs on a Single Node

+Models that are built using keras can be made to run on multiple GPUs quite easily.
+This is done by copying the model and having each GPU process a different mini-batch.
+For more see [this example](https://www.tensorflow.org/guide/distributed_training#using_tfdistributestrategy_with_keras).

 ## Using PyCharm on TigerGPU

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=0XmZsfixAdw" target="_blank">